Women and the Minimum Wage, State by State

 - Any recent action on the minimum wage in the state legislature

-Women are also nearly three-quarters of tipped workers, such as restaurant servers.
+Women are also nearly two-thirds of tipped workers, such as restaurant servers.
 In most states, employers can count a portion of tips toward wages (known as a “tip credit”) and pay their tipped employees a minimum cash wage that is lower than the regular minimum wage.
-The federal minimum cash wage for tipped workers has been frozen for more than 20 years at $2.13 per hour — just $4,260 a year for full-time work, providing little reliable income when fluctuating tips make it difficult to cover regular expenses like rent and groceries.
-Tipped workers receive more stable base pay in the seven states that do not allow a tip credit, but most states have established tipped minimum wages below $5.00 per hour (including 19 states that follow the federal standard).
-Nationwide, the poverty rate for tipped workers is more than twice as high as the rate for the workforce as a whole.
+The federal minimum cash wage for tipped workers has been frozen for 23 years at $2.13 per hour — just $4,260 a year for full-time work, providing little reliable income when fluctuating tips make it difficult to cover regular expenses like rent and groceries.
+Tipped workers receive more stable base pay in states that do not allow a tip credit, but most states have established tipped minimum wages below $5.00 per hour (including 19 states that follow the federal standard).
+Nationwide, the poverty rate for tipped workers is about twice as high as the rate for the workforce as a whole.

-Already, 2014 has brought notable progress on the minimum wage at the state level: Connecticut, the District of Columbia, Delaware, Maryland, Minnesota and West Virginia have passed minimum wage increases.
+Already, 2014 has brought notable progress on the minimum wage at the state level: Connecticut, the District of Columbia, Delaware, Hawaii, Maryland, Massachusetts, Minnesota, Rhode Island, Vermont and West Virginia have passed minimum wage increases, and initiatives on the November 2014 ballot will allow voters in Alaska, Arkansas, Nebraska, and South Dakota to decide whether the minimum wage will rise in their states.
 These measures are important steps forward, but raising the federal minimum wage, including the minimum wage for tipped workers — as proposed by the Fair Minimum Wage Act — is essential to help millions of workers across the country support themselves and their families.
 And because women are the majority of workers who would get a raise, increasing the minimum wage would also help close the wage gap.

 Share of minimum wage workers who are women: NWLC calculations based on unpublished U.S. Department of Labor, Bureau of Labor Statistics data for all wage and salary workers.
 Figures are annual averages for 2013.
 Available data do not permit a precise calculation of the percentage of women making the state minimum wage in all states due to the increments by which wages are reported.
 Estimates are based on the share of workers who are women at or below the reported wage levels immediately above and below the relevant state’s minimum wage.
 “Minimum wage workers” refers to workers making the minimum wage or less.